 That gap—performance headroom—is essential.
 It means that during real attacks the system stays far below its processing ceiling, leaving ample buffer for monitoring, decision-making, and policy adjustment—predictable behavior and room to respond calmly.

 On higher-spec hardware, performance scales roughly linearly with CPU core count.
-In the lab we have validated ten-million-scale PPS throughput.
+In the lab we have validated single-machine throughput on the order of millions of PPS.
 This implies:

 • Defense capacity can grow smoothly with hardware generations, protecting long-term investment.